sheljohn/ndArray/README.md

 The library implements a template n-dimensional array class `ndArray`, focusing mainly on **four core features**:

-- Handle memory properly, either assuming ownership (ie dealing with deallocation) or acting as a passive handle on a given allocation;
+- Flexible memory management, either assuming ownership (ie dealing with deallocation) or acting as a passive handle on a given allocation;
-- Handle both shallow and deep copies efficiently and reliably;
+- Handle shallow and deep copies;
-- Provide efficient and natural multi-dimensional accessors to the contents of the array;
+- Provide natural (and efficient) multi-dimensional accessors to the contents of the array;
 - Provide detailed access to the dimensions of the array.

 In the following, we describe the interface provided by this class and give simple usage examples.
-Note that the file `test_mexArray` contains additional examples of usage.
+Note that the file `test_ndArray` contains additional examples of usage.

 ### The `ndArray` template class